5 for 5: Sergey Ustiugov extends sweep in Tour de Ski

 It was the 10th World Cup win for the 24-year-old Ustiugov.

+Heidi Weng of Norway finished fifth in the stage and took the tour lead from Stina Nilsson of Sweden, who struggled in 20th on Friday.

+Weng, who finished third in the tour the past three years, leads Norwegian teammate Ingvild Flugstad Oestberg by 11.1 seconds.
+Nilsson dropped to third, 16.3 behind.

-The Tour concludes Sunday with the climb up Mount Cermis in Val di Fiemme.
+The Tour de Ski concludes Sunday with the climb up Mount Cermis in Val di Fiemme.